i18next/i18next-http-backend/example/next/README.md

 export default LazyReloadPage
 ```

-This way the ready check is also not necessary anymore, because the translations served directly by the server are used.
+This way the translations served directly by the server are used.
 And as soon the translations are reloaded, new translations are shown.